SKEPP: Media

 Since its founding, SKEPP has become quite widely known via the Belgian media.
 They are often called upon to present their critical perspective on paranormal or pseudoscientific topics.
-In 2004 the organization made headlines when thirty skeptics at Ghent University conducted a “mass suicide” attempt by taking an overdose of homeopathically diluted snake venom, belladonna, and arsenic.
+In 2004 the organization made headlines when thirty skeptics at Ghent University conducted a “mass suicide” attempt by taking an overdose of diluted snake venom, belladonna, and arsenic.
 The goal of this action was to demonstrate that homeopathic products contain no active ingredients.
 Additionally, the Belgian health insurance organization were accused of putting themselves above the law as commercial entities by reimbursing alternative treatments.
-According to SKEPP, by reimbursing alternative treatments, health insurance organizations will give the impression to the Belgian public that these are effective medications or treatments.
+According to SKEPP, by reimbursing alternative treatments, health insurance organizations give the impression to the Belgian public that these are effective medications or treatments.

 In 2014, the Belgian court of appeal in Brussels proved SKEPP right against the appeal of the Dutch physician Robert Görter, who was called a quack by the organization in 2004.

 Legal Action

 SKEPP has a history of defending their authors against SLAPP (Strategic lawsuit against public participation) lawsuits when their authors are sued for writing articles critical of pseudoscience such as the most recent lawsuit where they were sued by for an article written by Patrick Vermeren that was critical of alpha training.
 A decision by the Court of Appeal (England and Wales) sided with SKEPP.